withpluto/pizza-shop-template/README.md

 implement this functionality.
 If you see something that doesn't look right, it's very possible that something's been overlooked in the original design.

+Please also implement any end-to-end tests you think are necessary to ensure your new code is stable and won't be broken by any future changes.

 ## Getting up and running

 Pluto's Pizza Shop uses a stack that mirrors what we use here at Pluto.
 It's